 Group disability is provided by or purchased through your employer, and is the most common form of disability insurance.
-If your claim is under a group policy, it will be governed by a strict law called ERISA, which is short for Employee Retirement Income Security Act.
+If your claim is under a group policy, it will be governed by federal ERISA law (Employee Retirement Income Security Act).

 Unfortunately, ERISA law protects and favors insurance companies, not disabled claimants.
-To prevail in these claims, your lawyer should have a deep knowledge of ERISA law and a background of success in representing ERISA claim denials.
+To win these claims, your lawyer needs a deep knowledge of ERISA and a background of success in ERISA claim denials.
 To learn more, read about group disability regulations and how our ERISA disability insurance lawyers are able to assist you.

 Individual disability policies are a private form of disability insurance that are underwritten for an individual consumer.
-Many professionals in specialty occupations such as physicians, dentists and lawyers purchase this type of insurance as a form of income replacement in the event they become disabled by illness or injury.
+Many professionals such as physicians and lawyers purchase this type of insurance to protect them if they become disabled.
 An individual policy may also be used to supplement a group disability policy.

-If your denied disability claim is under a private policy, state insurance law applies (not ERISA).
-This is good for you because most state laws offer a higher level of protection to claimants that are not available under ERISA.
+- If your denied disability claim is under a private policy, state insurance law applies (not ERISA).
+This is good because most state laws offer a higher level of protection to claimants that aren’t available under ERISA.
 Depending on the state law where the policy was issued,

-- Legal remedies – such as breach of contract and bad faith – are highly appropriate to the resolution of disputes between you and the insurance company who wrongly denied your claim;
+- Legal remedies – such as breach of contract and bad faith – may be available in disputes between you and the insurance company;

 - You are entitled to a jury trial (instead of a federal judge deciding your appeal);